connorkuehl/wording/README.md

       defined limit.)
 - [x] A game creator can specify the number of attempts players will have for the game (up to a defined maximum.)
-- [ ] A game creator can expire the game early with their management URL.
-- [ ] A game creator can un-expire a game that they accidentally marked as expired with their management URL.
 - [x] A game creator cannot modify guess limits for a game that has already been created.
-- [ ] A game creator can permanently delete the game with their management URL.
+- [x] A game creator can permanently delete the game with their management URL.
 - [ ] A game creator can choose whether or not the answer is displayed to a player who has exhausted all of their guess attempts.
 - [ ] A game creator can specify if game stats should be displayed.